James H. Ward

-Commander James Harmon Ward (September 25, 1806 – June 27, 1861) was the first officer of the United States Navy who was killed during the American Civil War.
+James Harmon Ward (September 25, 1806 – June 27, 1861) was the first officer of the United States Navy who was killed during the American Civil War.

 Biography

 Born at Hartford, Connecticut, Ward received his early educational training in Connecticut common schools before attending the American Literary Scientific and Military Academy at Norwich, Vermont.
 After graduating in 1823, Ward accepted an appointment as a midshipman in the Navy on March 4, 1823.
 Subsequently, he served on the frigate Constitution during a four-year Mediterranean cruise and then received a year's leave of absence for scientific studies at Washington College, Hartford, Connecticut (now Trinity College).

 When Ward returned to sea, he served once more in the Mediterranean and then saw duty off the African coast in interdicting the slave trade.
 He next served in the West Indies, helping to prevent a resurgence of piracy.

 Upon his return to the United States, he taught courses in ordnance and gunnery at the Naval School at Philadelphia, Pennsylvania.
 These courses were later published as An Elementary Course of Instruction in Ordnance and Gunnery.

 On October 10, 1845, the new Naval Academy opened in Annapolis, Maryland; Lt.
 Ward was one of the five founders of this naval academy.
 He was one of the first line officers to pass along the benefits of his own experience to young midshipmen.
 One of the most scholarly officers of the Navy of his day, Ward held the office of executive officer (a post which later became that of the Commandant of Midshipmen), with collateral duties as instructor of gunnery and steam engineering.

 The advent of the war with Mexico prompted many naval officers and men to seek assignments on ships serving in Mexican waters.
 Detached from the Academy, Ward took command of the in 1847 and served in that capacity for the duration of the war.
 After a period spent waiting for orders, he was given command of the steamer in 1848 and remained on her through 1850.

 After intermittent periods awaiting orders and serving at the Washington and Philadelphia Navy Yards, Ward took command of the and took her to the African coast to hunt slave ships.
 During this time, in his off-duty hours, he proceeded to work on another textbook—A Manual of Naval Tactics—a scholarly work which would run to four editions after its initial publication in 1859.